jmunixusers/presentations/BuildAVM/index.md

 # The modern era

-- Last year, Dr. Mayfield approached the UUG about bringing together our VM and the CS101 class
+- In 2017, Dr. Mayfield approached the UUG about bringing together our VM and the CS101 class
 - Software required for 101 grew the VM from ~2GB to 3GB+
 - Shortly after, there was talk of adding another GB of CS354 robotics content
 - We wanted to keep everybody working together, but…